 All club members are bound by the rules and regulations in the Holy Name Catholic School Student-Parent Handbook.
-In the case of athletics, coaches and assistant coaches are under the direct supervision of the Athletic Director and the Principal.
+In the case of athletics, coaches and assistant coaches are under the direct supervision of the Athletic Director, Principal and AIAL regulations.